Your Expert Guide: what to do in Merida, Mexico

 I find walking through cemeteries to be both relaxing and fascinating.
 It’s also a great way to learn about a society and culture.
 I highly recommend checking out the main cemetery in Merida on your own.

-There is a Wednesday night tour of the cemetery but it’s all in Spanish so take along a Spanish speaking friend if you don’t speak Spanish and want to know what’s going on.
+There is a Wednesday night tour (8 pm) of the cemetery but it’s all in Spanish so take along a friend if you don’t speak Spanish and want to know what’s going on.
+This is yet another of the fantastic events put on by the local government.
+The tour is free and lasts around an hour.
+Meet at the corner of calle 89A/Calle 66.

 If you’re in Mérida in October / November, be sure to read up about Hanal Pixán, the Maya equivalent of Día de los Muertos.